-After your orders are packed and shipped, head over to the WMS to close them on the Find Orders page.
+After your orders are packed and shipped, be sure to close them on the Small Parcel homepage via Manage > Close Orders.

 If you're using Google Chrome as your browser and find that your labels are printing blank, you must configure Windows to auto-open PDF files using the Firefox browser or Adobe Acrobat Reader.
 To do this, make sure you have Firefox or Adobe Acrobat Reader installed on your machine, then follow the steps below.

 - Open Settings from the Chrome browser menu, select Site Settings > Additional content settings > PDF documents, then enable the setting to 'Download PDF files instead of automatically opening them in Chrome'.

 - Right-click on a PDF file downloaded to your device, then select Open with > Choose another app.